Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/evidence-and-model-notes.md

 The best-supported current claims are infrastructural rather than population-scale educational.

-SignWriting already meets many of the criteria of infrastructure, even without formal institutional support.
+SignWriting already meets many of the criteria of infrastructure, even without formal institutional stewardship.

 SignWriting already provides, or has already supported: